emregoynugur/PolicyOBDA/README.md

 ## Use Cases

 We provide two examples in this project; a smart home example that works with a single in-memory database and a smart mine example that works with data federation.
+Furthermore, the second use case *smart mine* allows us to show how our policy framework can be integrated into in-use IoT systems that work with multiple data sources.

 ### Smart Home

-A relational database may not be a good choice for such an application.
-However we use this example, as it is easy to understand.
-The implementation demonstrates the following scenario:

-* The used ontology, the mappings, and the policy file can be found under the */resources/use_cases/smart_home/* folder.
+We use this scenario only to demonstrate the basic functionality and to explain how our policy library can be used.
+This is a toy example and definitely not an attempt towards building a smart home application.

+#### Description

-* There are only two policies given to the smart home system; a prohibition (SoundDisabled) that disables sound notifications, and an obligation (NotifyDoorbell) that forces a doorbell to notify the residents if there is someone at the door.
+We provide the smart home system with only two policies; a prohibition (SoundDisabled) that disables sound notifications, and an obligation (NotifyDoorbell) that forces a doorbell to notify the residents if there is someone at the door.

-* SoundDisabled and NotifyDoorbell policies are in conflict.
+* Given policies SoundDisabled and NotifyDoorbell are in conflict.

-* The *current state* and the schema of a very simple smart home database (H2 in-memory database) is provided in */resources/use_cases	/smart_home/h2.sql*.

-* The *current state* includes a doorbell, a television, a baby (John), and an adult (Bob).
+* The *current state* includes a doorbell, a television, a baby (*John*), an adult (*Bob*), and a doorbell event.

-* The goal of the demo is finding a way to notify *Bob* without violating the sound policy.
+* The goal is to notify the adult resident *Bob* without violating the sound policy.

-The demo application first reads the provided policies and finds the conflict.
-Then, it updates the normative state (finds active policy instances).
-Finally, it runs the planner to execute obligated actions by minimizing (or avoiding) violation costs.
+#### Workflow

+1. The application copies its **configuration file** to the project's folder, starts an **in-memory H2 database** instance, and populates it.

+2. The application reads the descriptions given in the **policies.xml** file and looks for potential **conflicts**.

+3. It updates the **normative state**. e.g. updates active/expired policy instances.

+4. The applications creates the **domain**  and **problem** files for the PDDL planner.
+The domain actions are **hard-coded** into the example.

+5. It runs the **fast-downward planner** to find the best plan that minimizes (or avoids) violation costs.
+In this example, the planner first locates Bob and notifies him using a visual notification action, thus the found plan does not violate the sound policy.

+#### How to run

+If the dependencies described in the prerequisites section are installed, simply running  `SmartHome.java` file is sufficient to execute this scenario.
+The resources used in this example can be found under the `/resources/use_cases/smart_home/` folder.